 - There will be no opting out from this future.

-In 2020, the system will become the Social Credit System (SCS).
+In 2020, the government’s current version of the system will become the full Social Credit System (SCS).
 And it will be owned and operated entirely by the Chinese state government.

 The SCS will take into account not only purchases, but also hobbies, your lifestyle, and even who you hang out with.

 If you raise a child, attend government events, or do well at your job – things considered ideal for a model citizen – your social credit score will go up.

 If you drink too much, play too many video games, or speak ill of the government – your social credit score will go down.